Table of Contents

 Building effective hotlists

-Cross-location intelligence: In multi-store environments, a vehicle flagged at one location should trigger notifications across the entire network, disrupting the mobility of ORC groups.
+- Cross-location intelligence: in multi-store environments, a vehicle flagged at one location should trigger notifications across the entire network.
+This disrupts the mobility of ORC groups who often target one store after another (Source: British Retail Consortium).

-Law enforcement collaboration: Where legally permitted, incorporate data regarding stolen vehicles or wanted subjects to enhance perimeter security.
+- Law enforcement collaboration: where legally permitted, incorporate data on stolen vehicles or wanted subjects to enhance perimeter security.

 The early-intervention workflow